 Take the United Kingdom for example.
-You may consider booking a flight with Delta due to their in-cabin pet policies, and while this is fine if flying to several countries within the EU, the UK do not allow any animal coming into the country to be transported within the cabin; due to the way the animal is processed through customs, they are required to be solely stored in cargo.
+You may consider booking a flight with an airline due to their in-cabin pet policies, and while this is fine if flying to several countries within the EU, the UK do not allow any animal coming into the country to be transported within the cabin; due to the way the animal is processed through customs, they are required to be solely stored in cargo.

 Most countries also have specifications regarding the animal itself.
 Rules such as the restriction on traveling with potentially dangerous dogs are similar to those found within the United States.
 For any transatlantic immigration, dogs also require their very puppy passport.
 Microchips and recent proof of up-to-date vaccinations are also a common requirement – more specifically against rabies.